AISViz/AISdb/readme.md

 How to generate an SQLite database from NMEA binary messages:

 ```
+import os
 from database import parallel_decode

-# example
-filepaths = ['/home/matt/ais/NMEA_20210101.nm4', '/home/matt/ais/NMEA_20210102.nm4', ] # list should include ALL messages available for the given month(s) of data
+filepaths = os.listdir('/home/matt/ais_raw_NMEA/')    # filepaths to .nm4 message reports (list of strings)
 dbpath = '/home/matt/ais.db'                          # location of where the database file will be stored
 processes = 12                                        # number of parallel process workers to use

 parallel_decode(filepaths, dbpath, processes)
 ```

 Some points to note when decoding: